sameer882000/Quiz-App/README.md

-A Basic Quiz App created with HTML, CSS & JS.
+A very basic Quiz App created with HTML, CSS & JS.